How to Wash & Care for Different Fabrics: Your Complete Guide to Proper Textile Maintenance

 Proper fabric care starts with understanding drying symbols.
 A square with a circle inside represents tumble drying, while dots indicate heat settings – one dot for low heat, two for medium, three for high.

-• Circle: dry cleaning requirements
+CircleDry cleaning requirements

 When using laundry detergent, check if the label specifies hand washing or machine washing.
 Some delicate fabrics may need special gentle detergents.
+If you’re confused by the symbols on your garment labels, our Care Symbol Decoder provides instant explanations for any care symbol you encounter.

 Professional dry cleaning symbols appear as a circle.
 If the circle has an X through it, the item should not be dry cleaned.